devMal1/FoosPong/README.md

 > The scope of improvements for future releases...

 ## Known issues
-- paddle's acceleration greatly slowed when up against a constraint
-- some weird instances the ball will fly past walls and out of the game
+- some inconsistencies with the physics between the ball and paddles

-## Added enhancements
+## Possible enhancements
 - add more scenes (game start screen, pause menu, etc.)
 - add sounds and animations for various events
-- add second row of paddles
 - change paddles to have flat edges on its corners